scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 whose highest weighted tokens referred to the male-favored movies, had a higher proportion of males than females.
 Similarly, the "teen" group, which which corresponded to female-favored movies, had a higher proportion of females.
-This reflects the terms found by the log-odds-ratio. <I STILL THIS THINK THIS PARAGRAPH IS CIRCULAR, BUT MAYBE I JUST DONT GET IT>
+This reflects the terms found by the log-odds-ratio.

 We next examined the distribution over topics by drug usage.
 In this demographic category, users self-identified as drug users or non-drug users.
 To